The following can be signs at the beginning of a pathologic process or cancerous growth:

 Pain does not always occur with pathology and, curiously, is not often associated with oral cancer.
 However, any patient with facial and/or oral pain without an obvious cause or reason may also be at risk for oral cancer.
 If appropriate, the treating surgeon will perform a biopsy on any suspicious lesions.

-We would recommend performing an oral cancer self-examination monthly and remember that your mouth is one of your body’s most important warning systems.
-Do not ignore suspicious lumps or sores, please contact us so we may help you.
+We would recommend performing an oral cancer self-examination monthly.
+Remember that your mouth is one of your body’s most important warning systems.
+Do not ignore suspicious lumps or sores; please contact us so we may help you.

 Oral & Facial Surgery Group is a part of Mortenson Dental Partners.

 While wisdom teeth are one of the most common reasons for dental extraction treatment at Oral & Facial Surgery Group, other teeth sometimes need to be removed for different reasons.
 We sat down with our own Dr. Maneesh Mohan to talk about why a tooth might need to be removed, and what to expect during […]